andreeeeaaaaas/my-digital-space/_pages/projects/my digital space.md

 Portfolio websites go out of date almost immediately.

-They are updated sporadically; often when looking for another opportunity.
+They are updated sporadically; often only when looking for another opportunity.
 The 'no-code', 'low-effort' platforms people tend to use however, charge consistently and expensively.

-This space serves as a **free**– other than the domain– **and open-sourced** method in which I can consistently and easily share what I want out there in the world.
+This space serves as a **free and open-sourced** method in which I can consistently and easily share what I want out there in the world.
 Like a good product or service, it can grow and flex with its primary user over time.

-That primary user being me.
+The primary user being me 😎

 ## Build